 - Promoting Positive Outcomes for Children With Disabilities: Recommendations for Curriculum, Assessment, and Program Evaluation (2007, DEC)

 - Observation and Assessment (2020): In this book, Gina Peterson and Emily Elam provide an overview of general content about effective and authentic assessment.
-On page 40, there are also rich descriptions about using running records to record observations.
+In section 3.4, there are also rich descriptions about using running records to record observations.

 Three tool tables have been developed to identify assessment tools with potential for remote administration.

 This table includes tools which provide information about whether a child's performance is consistent with age-expected functioning or needs further evaluation.

 Norm-Referenced Assessment Tools for Children Birth to Age Five Years with Potential for Remote Administration for Eligibility Determination

 This table includes standardized instruments which provide information on a child's performance relative to a norming group.

 This table includes instruments that compare a child's performance against a set of standards or criteria that often reflect developmental sequences.